 I publish regularly on contemporary cinema, with a number of essays on Christian Petzold, Angela Schanelec, Christoph Hochhäusler and Edgar Reitz.
-I was a DAAD Visiting Researcher at the Goethe-Universität, Frankfurt am Main (2015).
+I was a DAAD Visiting Research Fellow at the Goethe-Universität, Frankfurt am Main (2015).

-I welcome PhD and post-Doc enquiries and collaborative and pub-lic engagement work in the areas listed above.
-I’d be keen to support projects that want to think about the moving image in relation to contemporary political, philosophical, and cultural questions, especially in the areas of financialization, debt, democracy, and social justice.
+I welcome PhD and post-Doc enquiries and collaborative and public engagement work in the areas listed above.
+I’d be keen to support projects that want to think about the moving image in relation to contemporary political and philosophical questions, especially in the areas of speculation, acceleration and futures, financialization, debt, and neoliberalism

 Current PhD Supervision